HeinerTholen/Varial/docs/index.rst

 =======================================

 This package provides a toolkit for performing a data-analysis with ROOT.
 No gui, just library.
-Varial has a specific focus on the CMS Experiments and has extensions for running CMSSW jobs.
+Varial has a specific focus on the CMS Experiment and has extensions for running CMSSW jobs.

 Varial has two main design features (both leaning on UNIX-principles, sort of):